“He was a wise man who invented beer.” — Plato

 Another study found that when volunteers consumed either beer, red wine, or spirits for one week, it was only the beer drinkers that did not have a rise in homocysteine due to the B6 and folate content.

 You can have too much of a good thing.
 If you or your family members are prone to gout, beer appears to raise uric acid levels higher than liquor and wine, with wine being the best option for not pushing uric acid levels too high.
-It is important to note however that the reason gout has been known as the rich man’s disease is because it occurred from a combination of over-consumption of sugar, red meat, and alcohol during a time when only the wealthy could afford it.
+It is important to note however that the reason gout has been known as the rich man’s disease is that it occurred from a combination of over-consumption of sugar, red meat, and alcohol during a time when only the wealthy could afford it.
 Uric acid actually acts as an anti-oxidant comparable to vitamin C, and moderate elevations are beneficial.
 It all comes back to balance.

 Since beer companies are not allowed to make any health claims, you have to dig for the beer health benefits in the research.